LSBA Home

 District Two Representative

-In her free time, she enjoys traveling with her fiancé, Blake Chazan.
+In her free time, she enjoys working out, painting, spending time with her partner and taking her dog on walks.

 District Two Representative

-He received his undergraduate degree from Louisiana State University, and his JD with a certificate in social justice in 2019 from Loyola University New Orleans College of Law.
+Maberry earned his undergraduate degree from Louisiana State University and his JD, with a certificate in social justice, from Loyola University New Orleans College of Law in 2019.
 He was admitted to practice in Louisiana in 2019.

 District Three Representative